sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 commissions, add-ons, discounts, or payment refunds.

 Every line item has a unit price and one of the following attributes:
-**quantity** or **percentage**.
+**quantity**, **percentage**, or both **seats** and **units**.
 The quantity attribute can be used to denote the number of booked units, like the number of booked nights.
 Quantity can also be defined as a multiplication of units and seats.
 The percentage param is used, for instance, when modeling commissions.
 Based on these attributes, a line total is calculated for each line item.
 Line totals then define the total payin and payout sums of the transaction.

 You can read more about line items and pricing in the [pricing concepts article](/concepts/pricing/).